 These funds are also distributed on a regular basis (generally twice a year), and in view of the nature of some of the works supported (e.g. hospitals), and the purpose of the funds, reserve balances are held to ensure a continuing level of support.

 We also use the funds held at the discretion of the Trustees to run the operation of Echoes International & support the revenue and capital needs of the charity.

 Income levels for Echoes International works on the principle of “Faith in God to provide” and as such we do not make appeals for funds or communicate specific financial needs.
-Whilst this is our core model of operation we also must meet with the expectations of the Charity Regulators in relation to the ongoing needs of the charity in meeting its obligations to mission workers, employees and key beneficiaries.
+Whilst this is our core model of operation we also must meet with the expectations of the Charity Regulators in relation to the ongoing needs of the charity in meeting its obligations to mission partners, employees and key beneficiaries.

 Some balances are therefore held as reserves and the reason for the existence of these is set out later in the policy.
 These amounts are kept under regular review (normally annually, during the budget and planning process).
 It is not our purpose to accumulate reserves but to distribute the funds that we receive as effectively as possible.